- About Us

 - Online Services

-At the Texas Alcoholic Beverage Commission, we realize the great responsibility that the State of Texas has placed upon our agency and we view this Compact as a binding agreement between you, our customer, and every member of our agency.
+At the Texas Alcoholic Beverage Commission, we realize the great responsibility that the State of Texas has placed upon our agency, and we are committed to providing the best possible service to the people of Texas.
+We pledge to:

-A safe and responsible Texas served by an Alcoholic Beverage Commission committed to innovative partnerships with our communities and the alcoholic beverage industry.
+A safe and healthy Texas served by an innovative Alcoholic Beverage Commission regulating a responsible and compliant alcoholic beverage industry.

 We recognize that quality service is essential in meeting our mission, goals, and responsibilities.
 We pledge to: